 If creamy pasta is your jam, you might want to check out my recipe for Creamy Spinach Artichoke Pasta, which has a delicious spinach-artichoke sauce.
 Or try my Smoked Salmon and Asparagus Pasta recipe, in which pasta and sautéed asparagus are tossed in crème fraîche and lemon juice before being topped with smoked salmon.
-If you love orzo (I do!), don’t miss my Orzo Pasta Salad with Black Beans and Corn.
-It’s one of my go-to dishes for weekday lunches!
+If you love orzo (I do!), don't miss my Orzo Pasta Salad with Black Beans and Corn or my Summer Orzo Salad.
+I love these for weekday lunches!

 - 2 T. olive oil, divided

 - Freshly ground black pepper

 - 1 red bell pepper, stemmed, seeded, and chopped into 1-inch cubes

 - ¼ lb shiitake mushrooms, cleaned, stemmed, and quartered